IN A WHOLE NEW WAY 2018-2023

 Many jurisdictions around the country have since walked back the practice to its original purpose, arguably nowhere more than New York City.
 But the continuing mocking media treatment continues to undermine progress elsewhere, preventing probation from being offered more widely in place of locking people up.

 To break this dynamic, Seeing for Ourselves embedded itself in the agency operating the probation function of New York City from 2018 to 2021, equipping and training hundreds of those serving a term and their neighbors to document their lives photographically.
 The best images were combined with a backstory about probation that amplified their power and the resultant manuscript was published by Prospecta Press in 2023.
-The work has to date received glowing reviews.
+The work has received glowing reviews and was named a Finalist in the 2024 Next Generation Indie Book Awards, known as the Sundance of the publishing world.

 To watch the film, visit the inawholenewway.com website